Payanam (2011 film): Filming and post-production

 Despite widespread reports that Payanam was based on the 1999 hijacking of the Indian Airlines Flight 814, Raj has denied these reports, making clear it was about a fictional hijack that takes place at Tirupati Airport.
 Art director Kathir erected a grand set resembling Tirupati airport at Ramoji Film City in Hyderabad.
 The airport set was constructed within one month and cost ₹3 crore.
 The film was also shot at Chennai and Kullu-Manali.
 For Gaganam, Satyam Rajesh and Uttej dubbed for Chaams and Elango Kumaravel, respectively.
 Both of the versions had different runtimes to suit the local audiences' sensibilities, with the Telugu version being shorter than the Tamil version.

 The release of Payanam and Gaganam was postponed several times despite being them ready for release in September 2010: the release of Brindavanam (2010) in October, several high-key Tamil films in November, and Nagavalli (2010) and Ragada (2010) in December further delayed both versions of the film's release.
 The post-production of Gaganam was delayed by the strike in the Telugu film industry in January 2010.
 Dil Raju talked with the producers of Katha Screenplay Darsakatvam Appalaraju (2011) and helped secure the 11 February release date for Gaganam.

 Themes and influences

 According to film critic Baradwaj Rangan, "You could call Payanam a cross between a disaster movie (say, Airport) and a Mouli stage play.
 There's such an air of bonhomous familiarity to those who grew up in the seventies and the eighties".
 Unlike American hijack films like Executive Decision (1996), which are supposed to be suspenseful throughout, Payanam also included comedic sequences.

 Music

-Pravin Mani, who had worked as an assistant under A. R. Rahman in Nagarjuna's Tamil debut Ratchagan (1997), was assigned as the film composer and worked on the film's background score.
+Pravin Mani, who assists A. R. Rahman in Nagarjuna's Tamil debut Ratchagan (1997), was assigned as the film composer and worked on the film's background score.
 The film would include only one solo song, which was composed by Pravin and was written by Vairamuthu's son Madhan Karky.
 According to the director: Payanam "is a different film, a very character-oriented film with no songs".
 Nagarjuna attributed the film's lack of songs to Indian cinema's attempt to replicate Hollywood.